obedlaws/TDRD-v0.1/README.md

 # Terminal DnD Generator
-Use this program to generate you stats for you character and use virtual dice for D&D
+Use this program to generate you stats for you character and use virtual dice for D&D.

-## Simple Dice v0.1
-First version testing around the dice

-1. D20
-2. D12
-3. D10
-4. D8
-5. D6
-6. D4

 ## Hey!
 I did this! @obedlaws
 I started this project to be part of my portfolio and